Excel Bullet Points (Table of Contents)

 - When the dialog box appears, we will go to the Number tab and select Custom from the below list.

 - After Selecting Custom, a General Field will appear, as shown in the above screenshot.
 This field allows you to specify the format of the selected cells, which we selected in our second step (15 cells) from Column A1 to A15.

 - Now we will add bullet points by putting Bullet Symbol(you can copy the symbol from anywhere) and paste it in the type box and then space and then @ character and Click OK.

 - Now, if you type “Little Elly School” in the A1 Cell and hit Enter, it will automatically come with the bullet point.
-Now, if you check in the formula bar, the value, which was only Little Elly School remains the same.
+If you check the formula bar, the value, which was only Little Elly School, remains the same.

 - Similar formatting will be applied for the 15 cells we selected in the starting & whatever you type in these cells, they will come up with bullet points.

 - Using the same function, we have added the data on all the 15 cells with the school names.
 It will all come up with the bullet points in the excel worksheet.